Editor’s pick: This automated pet feeder saved my relationship with my cat—and my sleep schedule

 My Feeder-Robot, or as I’ve named it on my app, Pepper Bot, is scheduled to release 1/4 cup of food twice daily: once around noon, and then again around 2 a.m.
 There are times when we’re both feeling a bit down, and that increases to thrice daily, but I monitor Pepper’s daily, weekly, and monthly food intake via the accompanying app.
 This is new to our household—where my partner and I would previously both feed her breakfast when we woke up, like ships in the night, two hours apart.
 She kept the ruse up for about a year until we saw the Healthy Cat Body Size Chart in our vet’s office and recognized her as more of a curvy 4 than a slender 2.
 We are not a body-shaming household, but I know cats who err toward thicc can have a multitude of health complications down the road.

 The bot sends me a push each time food is dispensed.
 A small light on the top of the device will change color when food is running low, but the app will inform me of that as well.
 I’m not going anywhere lately, but when I do, I’m happy to know I can send her a meal if I find I’m running late.
-And even if my internet goes down, Feeder-Bot has a 24-hour battery-powered backup and program memory, so food will still be dispensed on schedule.
+And even if my internet goes down, Feeder-Robot has a 24-hour battery-powered backup and program memory, so food will still be dispensed on schedule.
 If your phone’s not nearby, there’s also a control panel with a tactile dispense button—so your cat won’t learn to press buttons for an all-you-can-eat buffet.

 Overall, Pepper Bot, Pepper, and I get along swimmingly.
 The bot itself was easy enough to set up and was ready almost right out of the box.
 The iOS (and Android) app is straightforward and intuitive.
 Pepper, shockingly, wasted no time getting accustomed to her new electronic best friend that dispensed food on demand.